 On June 30, Insight Cuba receives its sixth people-to-people license and launches its new Vintage Cuba tour.

-Insight Cuba receives authorization from the Office of Foreign Assets Control to offer its new tour, Cruise Cuba, which will be part land tour and ocean cruise around Cuba.
+Insight Cuba receives authorization from the Office of Foreign Assets Control to offer its new tour, Cuba by Land & Sea, which will be part land tour and ocean cruise around Cuba.
 Details to be released soon.